jsaizant/ACER/README.md

 # ACER
-All code projects that I developed during my traineeship in ACER
+All code projects that I developed during my traineeship in ACER.